jerudnik/nix-config/docs/modular-architecture.md

 This pattern is used in:
 - `darwin/theming/` - Stylix backend for theming
+- `home/window-manager/` - AeroSpace backend for window management

 Planned for:
-- `home/window-manager/` - AeroSpace backend
 - `home/security/` - Bitwarden backend
 - `home/shell/` - Zsh/Oh-My-Zsh backend